harumuki/thorsten-hans.com/_posts/2016-07-22-html5-notifications-in-electron-apps-with-angular.md

 ```
 {%endraw %}

 Fortunately, Angular provides already a perfect solution for scenarios like this. `NgZone` from `@angular/core` is used to trigger change detection manually.
-Review the public API offered by `NgZone`, it’s self-explaining and well documented.
+Review the public API offered by `NgZone`, it's self-explaining and well documented.

-First, request an instance of `NgZone` by asking Angular’s mighty dependency injection implementation.
+First, request an instance of `NgZone` by asking Angular's mighty dependency injection implementation.

 ```typescript
 import { Component, NgZone } from '@angular/core`;